Xode-DAO/docs/substrate/contract-deployment.md

 # 📤 Uploading Smart Contract to Polkadot-JS Portal

-This guide explains how to upload and deploy a compiled ink! smart contract to **Polkadot-JS Portal** using your local node.
+This guide explains how to upload and deploy a compiled smart contract to **Polkadot-JS Portal** using your local node.

 ---